 Ft Lauderdale Classifications

 The penalties for these offenses differ depending on the drug.
-For example, if the drug is in Schedule V which is the lowest, it is possible that an individual could face a first-degree misdemeanor prosecution in Ft Lauderdale.
-If the drug is in Schedule I, the highest Schedule, it could be a second-degree felony in some cases.
+For example, if the drug is in Schedule V which is the lowest, it is possible that an individual could face a first-degree Misdemeanor prosecution in Ft Lauderdale.
+If the drug is in Schedule I, the highest Schedule, it could be a second-degree Felony in some cases.
 Penalties can include imprisonment up to 15 years and heavy fines.
 Prosecution depends on many factors and each case is different.
 Call today to discuss your legal options with an Attorney at Leifert & Leifert.